Global stocks mostly end down ahead of Fed; oil falls

 The U.S. dollar index, which measures the greenback against a basket of major currencies, rose less than 0.1 percent to 99.657.
 On Monday, the index posted its biggest drop in more than a month.

-Gold prices XAU= fell 0.5 percent while silver XAG= was down 0.5 percent.
-Copper CMCU3 lost 1.1 percent in its second straight daily decline.
+Gold prices fell 0.5 percent while silver was down 0.5 percent.
+Copper lost 1.1 percent in its second straight daily decline.

 (Editing by Dan Grebler and Leslie Adler)